Lawrence-Mak/Sales-Analysis-Project/README.md

 These results suggest that the model is performing exceptionally well on the testing dataset.
 However, it's essential to keep in mind that such perfect performance might be a sign of overfitting.
 Its almost impossible to achieve a perfect fit, therefore to the best of my knowledge this dataset has been created, instead of scraped from real world scenarios.

 In sumamry, we have created a perfect model, however there are many implications that this would never happen in the real world.
 Real-world data often contains noise, outliers, and missing values.
 In the first place, this dataset did not include any outliers, missing data, or noise.
-It is very likely that this dataset was generated or fabricated.
-The dataset itself is very linear, and does not capture the complexity of real world relationships.
+It is very likely that this dataset was generated synthetically for educational or illustrative purposes, it might not accurately represent a real-world scenario.